alexrabbit97/ReverseAnything/README.md

 # ReverseAnything
-A idea of using RevNet to make any model reserved
+A record of an idea of using RevNet to make any model reserved